How to apply for EU Ecolabel

-Within two months of receipt of an application, your Competent Body will assess your product against the criteria set for it.
+Within two months of your initial application submission, your Competent Body will assess your product against the criteria set for it.
 If documentation is missing, you will be informed and you will need to provide additional information.

 How Much Does it Cost?

 The EU Ecolabel is designed to be as low cost as possible for businesses interested in the scheme.
 As the costs of running the scheme vary slightly between Competent Bodies and from one product to another, fees may vary accordingly.
 Reduced fees are available for SMEs, micro-enterprises and companies from developing countries.
 A 30% reduction in the application fee is foreseen for companies registered under EMAS or by 15% for companies certified under ISO 14001(reductions are not cumulative).
 Please check the table below and contact your Competent Body for a more precise cost estimate.